 - An example is President Berdymukhamedov’s authoritarian government in Turkmenistan, where no religious activities beyond state-run and state-controlled institutions are allowed.

-- However, extreme cases such as North Korea with its concentration camps do show high prevalence of violence against Christians.
+- However, extreme cases such as North Korea with its concentration camps do show a high prevalence of violence against Christians.

 The scope of this ideological movement is national, tough in the past it was global.